 In addition to Wednesday at the Square and the French Quarter Festival, there will also be opportunities to hear live jazz throughout the month of April.

-The Ritz-Carlton will be hosting a free concert with Jeremy Davenport on Wednesday & Thursday from 5:30 pm to 9:30 pm.
-You can also enjoy this show from 9:30 pm to 1 am on Fridays and Saturdays.
+The Ritz-Carlton will be hosting a free concert with Jeremy Davenport on Wednesday & Thursday from 5:30 pm to 9:30 pm, and Friday-Satuday from 7:00 pm-midnight.

 TIP: Tickets to the New Orleans Jazz Museum are included with the New Orleans Pass.